You have given all that you can give. And, after you have done that, you have given some more.

 The shadow is where the healing takes place.
 Doing the work of integrating your shadow teaches you how to say that beautiful word: No. You learn how to recognize when you are being taken advantage of and end relationships that are not reciprocal.
-The shadow teaches you how to sit and be still.
+In the Shadow of the Caregiver teaches you how to sit and be still.
 You learn how to nurture yourself.

 You learn how to take care of others without compromising your well-being.
 You remember that some people were living and breathing before you entered their lives, and they will continue to do so after you leave.
 You get the job done.